rdjong80/scala/README.md

 The editor opens and now you can put the folowing in the script

 `/opt/xlarig/xlarig --donate-level 1 -o POOL_ADDRESS -u YOUR_WALLET_ADDRESS_HERE -p WORKER_NAME -a panthera –k `

+### For settings regarding pool address / url , ports, difficulty settings you should refer to the pool website's FAQ.

 To start mining simply type ( in the /opt/xlarig folder)